Bhaskar-JR/Bhaskar-JR.github.io/Pages/DSA/Binary Search Trees/Comparison of Search Ops on Array, Linked List and BST/Comparison of Search Ops on Array, Linked List and BST.md

 2.	**Maintaining Sorted Order**: The binary search tree inherently maintains a sorted order, which means that an in-order traversal of the tree would produce the elements in ascending order.
 This property is useful in various scenarios where sorted data is required.
 3.	**Dynamic Operations**: BSTs support dynamic operations like insertion and deletion while maintaining their structure.
 This allows for efficient updates to the dataset without the need to rebuild the entire structure.

   > In summary, a binary search tree provides a powerful and efficient data structure for searching, insertion, and deletion operations, especially when the dataset needs to be kept in a sorted order.

+## Scenario - Searching an element amongst 1 million data points

+Let's consider the maximum number of steps/comparisons for each scenario when searching through **1 million data points**:

+1. Array
+Maximum Comparisons: 1 million
+In the worst case, where the target element is at the end of the array or not present, you may need to compare against all 1 million elements.

+2. Linked List
+Maximum Comparisons: 1 million
+Similar to arrays, in the worst case, you might need to traverse the entire linked list to find the target element or determine its absence.

+3. Binary Search Tree (BST)
+Maximum Comparisons: Log base 2 of 1 million (approximately 20 comparisons for a well-balanced tree)
+In a balanced binary search tree, the maximum number of comparisons is determined by the height of the tree, which is logarithmic with respect to the number of elements.
+For 1 million elements, log base 2 of 1 million is around 20.

+>> Note : It's important to note that the actual number of comparisons may vary based on the distribution of data and the specific structure of the tree (balanced or unbalanced).
+In the case of an unbalanced tree, the maximum number of comparisons could be closer to 1 million, leading to a linear search scenario.